'Silver Bullet' Housing Policy Could Make Homeowners Millions, and Build More Beautiful Buildings

 Policy Exchange has released a landmark paper that is being hailed as a silver bullet to solve the housing crisis.
-Conservation’s and campaigners for lower rents all seem to like the proposal.
+Conservationists and campaigners for lower rents all seem to like the proposal.
 The policy, which has received plaudits from all political stripes, has something for everyone – more beautiful buildings, more value for homeowners, and more brownfield buildings, leading to lower rents…

 By allowing individual streets vote to give themselves planning permission – allowing them to turn themselves from bungalows or semis into terraces – more housing can be provided wile not protecting greenfield land and enriching current homeowners.
 Crucially, local design codes would allow popular Georgian and Victorian styles to spring up in the suburbs of British cities…